-Appendix 2: Development Plan Document (DPD) Production - Preparation / Revision of a DPD Stage of DPD Production What the Council is required to do Consultation activities the Council will do (see Appendix 3) Consultation activities the Council may do (see Appendix 3) Regulation 27 (2008): Community involvement and participation following the publication of a new or revision to an existing DPD before submission.
-After publication of the new or revised DPD and before submitting to the Secretary of State we are required to: Make the proposed or revised DPD, and details on how to submit comments on it, available: At the Council's offices at Westfields, Sandbach On the Council's website Send a copy of the proposed or revised DPD and details on how to make comments to the specific consultation bodies.
-Send details to the general consultation bodies on where, when and how the proposed, or revised DPD, can be inspected and how to make comments.
-Advertise locally with information on where documents on the DPD.
-Invite any person or body to make representations on the DPD within the specified period of time, which will be at least 6 weeks from the time the DPD is made available for viewing.
+Stage of DPD Production What the Council is required to do Consultation activities the Council will do (see Appendix 3) Consultation activities the Council may do (see Appendix 3) Regulation 27 (2008): Community involvement and participation following the publication of a new or revision to an existing DPD before submission.
+After publication of the new or revised DPD and before submitting to the Secretary of State we are required to: -Make the proposed or revised DPD, and details on how to submit comments on it, available: -At the Council's offices at Westfields, Sandbach -On the Council's website -On the Council's website -On the Council's website -Send a copy of the proposed or revised DPD and details on how to make comments to the specific consultation bodies. -Send details to the general consultation bodies on where, when and how the proposed, or revised DPD, can be inspected and how to make comments. -Advertise locally with information on where documents can be inspected and how to make comments on the DPD.
 Documents available for inspection at Council Offices at Westfields, Middlewich Road, Sandbach.
 Documents available to view at Council Offices (Town Hall, Macclesfield, Delamere House, Crewe) and libraries.
 Documents available to view on the Council's website and consultation portal.
-Email or letter (including a copy of the statutory notice) to the LDF consultee database to include consultation bodies identified in Appendix 4.
-Statutory notice in at least one local newspaper and on Council's website.
-Press release Meetings Leaflets and brochures Newsletters Local radio Exhibitions and displays Presentations
+Documents available to view on the Statutory notice) to the LDF consulted atabase to include consultation bodies identified in Appendix 4.
+Statutory notice in at least one local newspaper and on Council's website. -Meetings -Leaflets and brochures -Newsletters -Local radio -Exhibitions and displays -Presentations